PetrosTepoyan/capstone/README.md

 1. Figure out significant places in Yerevan.
 Pereferably 20.
 We will do grid search with them.
 Can also put it in presentation.

+The scraping is not consistent when reproducing - apartments get added and removed from the websites.